Realtor.com® Real Estate App

 Pro-Net Realty Llc

-BE REALISTIC - Many homes, due to lack of inventory and demand are selling over list price - however the home would still need to appraise for the lender.
+BE REALISTIC - Many homes, even in the current market, due to lack of inventory and demand are selling over list price - however the home would still need to appraise for the lender.
+However, do not be afraid to offer less than the list price, be reasonable and at at the very least you will start a dialogue of interest in the sale that works to benefit both the buyer and seller.
 Verify with your lender in the event of an offer price/appraisal deficiency that you are able to close the gap (if you really want the home) by bringing additional cash funds to closing and still meet the lenders required "funds reserve" they may want to see in your bank account.
 That said - shop homes that meet your price point.

 CONTINGENCIES - Limit contingencies on the offer that you can live without.
-If one of the contingencies is "the sale of your current home" you are likely not ready in this market to buy.
-The seller will put your offer aside
+If one of the contingencies is "the sale of your current home" you are likely not ready in to buy unless your current home contract has passed several contingencies.
+The seller will put your offer aside.

 DEALS - these are very few and far between nowadays and these homes are usually scooped up by cash paying investors and not end users.
 (End user= Buyers primary residence)